L0Lmaker/DistributedSemanticAnalysis/README.md

 system aims to demonstrate improved processing speed and increased fault tolerance by using a distributed approach compared to a synchronous single-node system.
 This design document outlines the design for this Distributed System.

-The project scope involves creating a distributed system capable of semantic analysis on a large dataset of text documents.
-Users can initiate campaigns with specific topics, and the system processes and analyzes each document to extract pre-defined sentiment metrics using GPT models.
-Meanwhile, the system ensures reliability and fault tolerance through a network of distributed nodes that synchronize data using the Paxos consensus algorithm.
-It is designed for scalability, allowing for additional nodes to manage larger workloads effectively.
-The system's technical infrastructure will use a key-value store for data persistence and a RESTful API for operations like creating campaigns and retrieving results.
-The initial scope does not include real-time processing capabilities, comprehensive data security measures, data backup strategies, or adherence to extensive regulatory compliance.
 #### Goals and Motivations

 1. Increased Fault tolerance